The Timestamp of Timed Automata: Eventual Periodicity

-The time $t_{per}$ is computable by the following lemma, which says that we can stop constructing the graph when the sequence $\bar{G}_{k}$ does not increase two consecutive times. \begin{lemma} if $\bar{G}_k = \bar{G}_{k+1} = \bar{G}_{k+2}$ then $\bar{G}_{k} = \bar{G}_{k+j}$ for every $j \geq 1$. \end{lemma} \begin{proof} Suppose that $\bar{G}_k = \bar{G}_{k+1} = \bar{G}_{k+2}$.
-By induction, it suffices to show that $\bar{G}_{k+2} = \bar{G}_{k+3}$.
-Let $g$ be a node in $\bar{G}_{k+3}$.
-We need to find an equivalent node $g' \in \bar{G}_{k+2}$.
-If $g$ is reached by an edge from a node in $\bar{G}_{k+1}$ or in $\bar{G}_{k+2}$ then an equivalent node $g' \in \bar{G}_{k+2}$ is reached from a node in $\bar{G}_k$ or in $\bar{G}_{k+1}$ respectively.
-Otherwise, $g$ is reached by an edge $e$ from a node $h$ in $\bar{G}_k$ or earlier, and the time difference $d$ between $h$ and $g$ is greater than $2L$.
-This implies that the projection $p(e) \in \ARRR(A)$ of $e$ is of unbounded time delay $m^*$.
+Otherwise, $v$ is reached by an edge $e_1$ from a vertex $u$ in $V_k$ or earlier, and the time difference $d$ between $u$ and $v$ is greater than $2L$.
+This implies that the projection $p(e_1) \in \ARRR(A)$ is of unbounded time delay $m^*$.
 Since $L>M$ then $d-L>M$.
-Hence, there is another edge $e'$ in $\IARRR(A)$, that is also a pre-image of $p(e)$, and which joins $h$ to a node $g' \in \bar{G}_{k+2}$, where $g'$ is equivalent to $g$. \end{proof} \begin{example} This example refers to the timed automaton of Fig.~\ref{fig:complex2} (a).
-In order to make the analysis of its time-periodic structure simpler, we changed the guard on the transition from location $1$ to location $2$ to be simpler (Fig.~\ref{fig:complex} (a)), so that in the resulting infinite augmented region automaton $\IARRR(A)$ (Fig.~\ref{fig:complex} (b)) we can clearly see two different cycles of period $6$ (encircled in dotted lines) (the edges with label $c$ are only partly shown).
+Hence, there is another edge $e_2$ in $\IARRR(A)$, that is also a pre-image of $p(e_1)$, and which joins $u$ to a vertex $v' \in V_{k+2}$, where $v=v'+L$. \end{proof} \begin{example} This example refers to the TA of Fig.~\ref{fig:complex2} (a).
+In order to make the analysis of its time-periodic structure simpler, we changed the guard on the transition from location $1$ to location $2$ to be simpler (Fig.~\ref{fig:complex} (a)), so that in the resulting infinite augmented region automaton $\IARRR(A)$ (Fig.~\ref{fig:complex} (b)) we can clearly see two different cycles of period $6$ (circled in dotted lines) (the edges with label $c$ are only partly shown).
 We then added the original guard between locations $1$ and $2$ (Fig.~\ref{fig:complex2} (a)).
-In the additional part in the graph of $\IARRR(A)$ (Fig.~\ref{fig:complex2} (b)) we see two more cycles, one of period $11$ and one of period $5$.
+In the additional part in $\IARRR(A)$ (Fig.~\ref{fig:complex2} (b)) we see two more cycles, one of period $11$ and one of period $5$.
 We can still use a period of length $6$ for this more complex automaton, but the existence of cycles of other lengths results in a longer time until reaching the repeated periodic part of the entire automaton.

 \end{example}